The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Vorskla, a river, lt of the Dnieper River – Os. urs "white", kælyn "to flow".

 As can be seen from the distribution of toponymy, the Ossetians migrated to the places of their present habitat along the shores of the Azov and Black Seas.
-Obviously, they could not move directly because most of Ciscaucasia had been previously inhabited by Anglo-Saxons (compare the distribution of Anglo-Saxon toponyms on the map above).
+They could not move directly because most of Ciscaucasia had been previously inhabited by Anglo-Saxons (compare the distribution of Anglo-Saxon toponyms on the map above).
 The area of the Anglo-Saxon settlement here is determined most convincing by such place names:

 Right: Anglo-Saxon place names in the Sea of Azov and the North Caucasus.